airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 	</a>
 </div>

-- Method 2: Identifying pinout without the model number.
+- Method 2: Identifying pinout without the model number (Requires multimeter).
 	- Headset
 		- Check for continuity on the speaker or mic +/- and and match according to [this overview](https://airsoftnorge.com/Peltor-J11-4pin/).
 	- PTT